konsolas/AAC-Issues/README.md

 # AAC-Issues
 AAC Issue Tracker.

+*Please make sure to take a quick search in existing issues before posting your issue.*

 When creating an issue, please include lots and lots of detail.
 Videos are preferred, screenshots and full console logs at the very minimum.
 The following will also be nessecary:
 - AAC version
 - ProtocolLib version